Software testing: Grey-box testing

-Grey-box testing (American spelling: gray-box testing) involves having knowledge of internal data structures and algorithms for purposes of designing tests while executing those tests at the user, or black-box level.
+Grey-box testing (American spelling: gray-box testing) involves using knowledge of internal data structures and algorithms for purposes of designing tests while executing those tests at the user, or black-box level.
 The tester will often have access to both "the source code and the executable binary."
 Grey-box testing may also include reverse engineering (using dynamic code analysis) to determine, for instance, boundary values or error messages.
 Manipulating input data and formatting output do not qualify as grey-box, as the input and output are clearly outside of the "black box" that we are calling the system under test.
 This distinction is particularly important when conducting integration testing between two modules of code written by two different developers, where only the interfaces are exposed for the test.

 By knowing the underlying concepts of how the software works, the tester makes better-informed testing choices while testing the software from outside.
-Typically, a grey-box tester will be permitted to set up an isolated testing environment with activities such as seeding a database.
+Typically, a grey-box tester will be permitted to set up an isolated testing environment with activities, such as seeding a database.
 The tester can observe the state of the product being tested after performing certain actions such as executing SQL statements against the database and then executing queries to ensure that the expected changes have been reflected.
-Grey-box testing implements intelligent test scenarios, based on limited information.
+Grey-box testing implements intelligent test scenarios based on limited information.
 This will particularly apply to data type handling, exception handling, and so on.

-Testing levels

-Broadly speaking, there are at least three levels of testing: unit testing, integration testing, and system testing.
-However, a fourth level, acceptance testing, may be included by developers.
-This may be in the form of operational acceptance testing or be simple end-user (beta) testing, testing to ensure the software meets functional expectations.
-Based on the ISTQB Certified Test Foundation Level syllabus, test levels includes those four levels, and the fourth level is named acceptance testing.
-Tests are frequently grouped into one of these levels by where they are added in the software development process, or by the level of specificity of the test.